tiagojsag/playbook/guidelines/hiring.md

 If there’s a consent to hire a candidate we should send a formal offer.
 This is legally binding, so it should be signed by someone in the exec team.

-If the candidate accepts the offer a pre-contract is signed and all the remaining candidates are informed.
+If the candidate accepts the offer, a pre-contract is signed and all the remaining candidates are informed.

-If there’s a negotiation or the offer is rejected, the selection process continues normally.
+If there’s a negotiation or the offer is rejected: the selection process continues normally.